Feature #10231: ERA5 meteo

 I still haven't find anything in the code what could explain the difference between the EI and EA.
 In the entire CB05 chemistry project nothing is different between the two cases when running with a subset of 34 levels, since I do not use MSR or O3DU options (both options require reading/remapping MSR data).

 I run the model on 34 levels on both cases (as Henk did before with OD data, which are also provided on 137 levels).
 The 34 levels are slightly different in the two cases, but not by much since I followed this correspondence.

 So I decided to examine the met fields used by writing them out, and will compare them when time allows.

-#12 Updated by Philippe Le Sager 6 months ago
+#12 Updated by Philippe Le Sager over 2 years ago

 - File O3_sondes_comp.pdf added